 Similarly, you can go to ‘Pages > All Pages‘ to view the recovered pages.
-The ‘wpth_posts’ table in WordPress database include both the posts and pages, so both will be recovered when you restore the table.
+The ‘wpth_posts’ table in the WordPress database include both the posts and pages, so both will be recovered when you restore the table.

 iv) Copy Content from Local Site to Live Site

-For example, we’ll show how to copy a post and add to the live site first.
-Go to ‘Posts > All Posts‘ in your local site dashboard and then click on ‘Edit‘ option below the post you want to move.
+For example, we’ll show how to copy a post and add it to the live site first.
+Go to ‘Posts > All Posts’ in your local site dashboard and then click on the ‘Edit‘ option below the post you want to move.

 That’s it!
 You just copied the whole content in the post.